 Common Name: Hairy Yerba Santa

-Eriodictyon trichocalyx is a Evergreen Shrub up to 2.00 metres tall.
+Eriodictyon trichocalyx is an evergreen shrub that can grow up to 2.00 metres tall.

 South-western N. America - California to Mexico.